 Flights arriving at EU airports | ✅ Covered |

-These regulations also cover airlines from Iceland, Norway, and Switzerland.
-This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
-It’s good to be aware of these laws – they’re there to assist you if issues arise with your flight.
-They make sure you’re not abandoned when your trip arrangements fall through.
+These laws also apply to airlines from Iceland, Norway, and Switzerland.
+This means if you’re traveling with any airline to, from, or within Europe, you probably have these rights.
+It’s good to be aware of these regulations – they’re there to support you if something goes wrong with your flight.
+They ensure you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation